 - Exercise and nutrition can help but won’t eliminate significant loose skin on their own

-Why Does Loose Skin Happen After Bariatric Surgery?
+Why Loose Skin Happens After Bariatric Surgery (And What Controls It)

 Your skin is remarkably elastic up to a point.
 When you carry significant excess weight for an extended period, the collagen and elastin fibers in your skin stretch and, over time, lose their ability to bounce back.
 Think of it like a rubber band that’s been stretched too far for too long.
 When the weight comes off especially rapidly, as it often does after procedures like gastric sleeve or gastric bypass there simply isn’t enough elasticity left for the skin to retract.